mkvenkit/mkvenkit.github.io/about.md

 Another passion I have in life is electronics.
 I started writing about my experiments with embedded hardware in 2010, and in 2015, No Starch Press published my book Python Playground - a collection of projects in art, music, computer graphics, simulation, and embedded systems.

 From 2016 to 2019 I ran a small consulting firm called Electronut Labs.
 In three years we built some interesting open source hardware, and custom devices for a number of clients.
-It was an exhilarating ride, and you can read more about those adventures at electronut.in.
+It was an exhilarating ride, and you can read more about those adventures [here][3].

 **electronut** is a culmination of my interests in programming and embedded systems.